calchiwo/twitterxscraper/README.md

 - No login
 - No private accounts
 - No API keys
 - No guarantee X won’t change things later

-This is scraping.
-Stuff breaks sometimes.
-That’s part of it.

 ## Tech used